ENQUIRE

 The 1855 Sydney Mint Sovereign struck 23 June 1855.
 Australia's first sovereign and the first coin of the realm minted at an overseas branch of the Royal Mint London.

-The gold rushes of 1851 had a profound impact on Australia’s social and political development and underpinned the abandonment of the penal system on which the settlement of Australia was based.
+Gold was Australia's first major mineral resource.
+Its discovery had a profound impact on the nation's social and political development, underpinning the abandonment of the penal system on which the settlement of Australia was based.

-The discovery of significant gold deposits in Australia created sudden wealth and stimulated a vast influx of free immigrants, bringing new skills and professions and contributing to a burgeoning economy.
-In 1851, Australia's total population was 430,000.
-Two decades later, it had more than tripled to 1.7 million.
+Australia's new-found wealth in the 1850s stimulated a vast influx of free immigrants, bringing new skills and professions and contributing to a burgeoning economy.
+Between 1851 and 1855, Australia's population doubled.

 It is one of the most eventful and extraordinary chapters in Australian history, transforming the economy and the nation's social order, marking the beginnings of a modern multi-cultural Australia.